stealthycoin/CarlyleConfig/README.md

     # 2) the EXAMPLE_DEBUG environment variable.
 The string env var is cast to a bool.
     #    If not present None will be returned, falling through to the next case.
     # 3) A file named filepath. filepath is a reference to the prior config key in this class.
-    #    Since it is loaded first we can use a reference to it here as if it were a concrete value.
+    #    Since it is loaded first we can ues a reference to it here as if it were a concrete value.
-    #    Once the file is loaded it will use the json.loads function to parse the file.
-And the
+    #    Once the file is read it will be parsed as json by the from_json_file method.
+Finally
-    #    selector function lambda x: x.get("DEBUG") to select out a value from the parsed data.
+	#    the object will be searched using the "DEBUG" jmespath expression, and the result of
+	#    that is returned.
     # 4) a constant value of False, this will always provide a value and should be treated
     #    as the last fallback case.
     debug: bool = (
         derive.field()
         .from_argparse("--debug", action="store_true", default=None)
         .from_env_var("EXAMPLE_DEBUG", cast=bool)
-        .from_file(filepath, parser=json.loads, selector=lambda x: x.get("DEBUG"))
+        .from_json_file(filepath, jmespath='DEBUG')
         .from_constant(False)
     )